-Every one that attended the writing of the Agile Manifesto was a middle aged white man.
+Everyone that attended the writing of the Agile Manifesto was a middle-aged white man.
 The group feels that they would have benefited from diversity.
-The invite list did include at least 1 women but none showed up.
+The invite list did include at least 1 woman but none showed up.
 Some wish that Mary Poppendieck, an expert in Lean Software Development, was there but the group did not know her at the time.
 Mary did end up playing a big role right after the creation of the Agile Alliance.

 The Name Agile

 Some Agile Manifesto authors feel that in hindsight they should have come up with a different name.
 “Agile” is too desirable, and so everyone wants to be Agile and everyone claims they are Agile even though there is nothing “Agile” about what they are doing.
 Agile has been watered-down and the meaning behind “Agile” today is not what the authors intended when they coined the term.
 Maybe a less desirable word would have been better but at that time XP or “extreme” scared people.